JaneliaSciComp/2020AprilGitCourse/lessons/lesson-2.md

     + NEVER DO THIS IF YOU'VE PUSHED
     + you're rewriting history, and you should not rewrite history that you've shared
     + from Atlassian tutorial: "As soon as you add new commits after the reset, Git will think that your local history has diverged from origin/master, and the merge commit required to synchronize your repositories is likely to confuse and frustrate your team."
+    + the fix (in my experience) might involve one person fixing the repo and everyone else re-cloning, for example
 - branching after the fact
     + get to a point, uh oh, should have branched
     + make the branch now!